tendermint/tendermint/spec/p2p/p2p-top-level.md

 - INV: invariant
 - A: assumption

+--->

-# Part I - Tendermint Blockchain
+# Part I - A Tendermint node

-> necessary parts of the blockchain spec.
-Might be replaced by a link
-> to the spec once we have a published version of it.
+TODO:
+- Reactor API
+- Network?

 ## Context of this document